rmartinho/flamingdangerzone/_posts/2012-06-01-almost-static-if.markdown

 {% endhighlight %}

-We need the two overloads to have disjoint conditions because to avoid ambiguities, only one can be selected.
+We need the two overloads to have disjoint conditions because to avoid ambiguities, only one can be viable.

 This style looks very arcane and makes it hard to read the return type in the middle of all that.
 The extra parameter approach isn't really much better in